≡ Menu

 Dividend paying whole life policies that are purchased through mutual insurance companies are also eligible to receive dividends (although life insurance dividends are not guaranteed).
 These are received tax free and when added to the cash value, they can further add to the compound growth – which in turn can increase your borrowing power.
 Many mutual insurance companies have been paying life insurance dividends consistently for decades – and in some cases, for more than 100 years.

-Unlike borrowing from a traditional bank, there is no credit check required when you borrow from your cash value life insurance policy.
+Unlike borrowing from a traditional bank, there is no credit check required when you borrow from life insurance to pay off debt.
 Nor is there an endless stack of application paperwork required.
-Rather, you simply contact the insurance company, tell them how much you need, and you will typically have the funds within just days.
+Rather, you simply contact the insurance company, tell them how much you need to borrow, and you will typically have the funds within just days.

-In addition to using high cash value whole life insurance as a conduit for paying down debt, there are many other benefits that you could take advantage of, too, such as:
+In addition to using life insurance to pay off debt, there are many other whole life insurance benefits that you could take advantage of, too, such as:

 ✅Tax advantaged growth.
 The funds that are in the cash value of a life insurance policy grow tax deferred.
 This means that there is no tax due on the gains unless or until they are withdrawn.
 But when you borrow funds from the cash value instead, they are received tax free.
 So, this is a win-win.